FAC-73/Code-Refactor/README.md

 4. Push to the Branch (`git push origin feature/FeatureName`)
 5. Open a Pull Request

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.

-See `LICENSE`[https://github.com/FAC-73/Code-Refactor/blob/main/LICENSE.txt] for more information.
+See [LICENSE](https://github.com/FAC-73/Code-Refactor/blob/main/LICENSE.txt)for more information.

 <!-- CONTACT -->